williamcanin/chameleon-jek/README.md

 To optimize the images of the portfolio and other, use an image optimization task in the "grunt".
 Ex: [grunt-image](https://www.npmjs.com/package/grunt-image).

-The Chameleon theme already has the "task" commented the file "Gruntfile.js", see the following:
+The Chameleon Jek already has the "task" commented the file "Gruntfile.js", see the following:

 * 1 - Uncomment function "image" and task "imgcompress" in "Gruntfile.js".
 * 2 - Run command: `npm install grunt-image --save-dev`